Prag8855/aab/content/glossary/Selbstbeteiligung.md

 ---

 Some insurance policies have a deductible (*Selbstbeteiligung*).
 This is the amount you must pay yourself before the insurance starts paying for you.

+[Private health insurance](/glossary/private%20Krankenversicherung) often has a yearly deductible.
+For example, if your insurance has a 1,200€ per year deductible, and you get an operation that costs 2,000€, you pay 1,200€, and your health insurance pays 800€.

+[Car insurance](/glossary/Kfz-Versicherung) often has a deductible too.